tleecsm/VoVTCG/www/data/cards.md

  - Life: 7

-Allied leaders in reserve that share a lane with this fortification cannot be targeted by the effects of your opponent's orders.
+Allied leaders in reserve that share a field with this fortification cannot be targeted by the effects of your opponent's orders.
 <br>

 ##### ALP.NAT.040